regolith-linux/remontoire/README.md

 ```
 ...
-## Launch // Application // <Super> Space ## some extra notes that are ignored by remontoire but maybe of interest to those reading the config file.
+## Launch // Application // <Super> Space ## some extra notes that are ignored by Remontoire but maybe of interest to those reading the config file.
 bindsym $mod+space exec $i3-wm.program.launcher.app
 ```